Skip to main content

 Loft Conversions Tip for Kensington Homeowners

 The Royal Borough restricts roof-level alterations more tightly than most London boroughs.
 Front-facing dormers are rarely permitted, and rear dormers must be designed to be invisible from the street and proportionate to the existing roof.
-Mansard conversions — which change the roof profile entirely — require full planning permission and a heritage impact assessment.
+Mansard conversions, which change the roof profile entirely, require full planning permission and a heritage impact assessment.
 Internal alterations to create the staircase access can also affect listed features like ceiling plasterwork and cornicing, which need to be preserved or carefully adapted.

-What a Kensington loft conversion typically covers
+What a loft conversion in Kensington actually involves

-Three patterns cover most of what we build in W8, W14, and SW5.
 Mansard conversion on a Grade II listed Georgian or Victorian townhouse is the most common Kensington project.
-The stucco-fronted Georgian and early Victorian townhouses around Kensington Square, Onslow Square, and the streets running off Kensington High Street and Cromwell Road typically have existing mansard roof additions from the 19th century or are candidates for new mansards.
-Listed Building Consent is required, and the design must be sympathetic to the original roof character — Welsh slate covering, lead flashing, traditional sash dormer windows with cylinder glass where original, double-pitched profile with the lower slope at 70-72 degrees and upper slope at 15-20 degrees.
-Cost is £150,000-£300,000 for a conversion at Kensington specification.
-Build time 26-36 weeks including consent.
-The conversion typically creates a master suite or two bedrooms with en-suite at penthouse level.
-Rear dormer with restrictive design parameters on a non-listed Victorian terrace is the second pattern.
-Within RBKC's conservation areas, rear dormers must be designed to be invisible from the street, set well back from the eaves, sit below the ridge, and finished in materials matched to the existing roof.
-Cost is £85,000-£140,000 reflecting the premium specification typical of W8 and SW5.
-Build time 14-18 weeks.
-Top-floor mansion-block skylight or roof terrace upgrade is the third pattern.
-The Kensington mansion blocks around Cromwell Road, Queen's Gate, and Earls Court Road have shared roof structures that typically prohibit loft conversion.
-For top-floor flats the achievable scope is usually limited to skylight upgrades or, under separate Listed Building Consent and Licence to Alter, a roof terrace.
-A habitable loft conversion in a mansion block is rarely possible — we clarify scope at the survey.
+The stucco-fronted townhouses around Kensington Square and the streets running off Kensington High Street and Cromwell Road typically have existing 19th-century mansard additions or are candidates for new ones.
+Listed Building Consent is required, and the design must match the original roof character: Welsh slate, lead flashing, traditional sash dormer windows with cylinder glass, double-pitched profile at 70–72 degrees lower slope and 15–20 degrees upper slope.
+Build time is 26–36 weeks including consent.
+The conversion typically creates a master suite or two bedrooms with en-suite.
+Rear dormer on a non-listed Victorian terrace is the second pattern.
+Within the Royal Borough of Kensington and Chelsea's conservation areas, rear dormers must be invisible from the street, set well back from the eaves, sit below the ridge, and finished in materials matched to the existing roof.
+Build time is 14–18 weeks.

 Loft Conversions in Kensington: What's Included